carbon-design-system/carbon-for-ibm-dotcom/packages/react/src/patterns/sections/CardSectionImages/README.md

 # CardSectionImages

-> The CardSection pattern is to be utilized within IBM.com.
+> The CardSection Images pattern is to be utilized within IBM.com.

 ## Getting started